Improved utility of the landing page/navigation and reduced user error by streamlining transaction process.

 Version 3 - Opens to calculator form to initiate transactions immediately with Pay and Request buttons to continue process.
 Side navigation menu is similar to current interface.

-Converted original sketches to high-fidelity mockups (aside from icons) and gathered feedback on the functionality and the overall UI design from a focus group (DH150 class).
+Converted original sketches to low-fidelity wireframes and gathered feedback on the functionality and the overall UI design from a focus group (DH150 class).

 In creating the 2nd iteration, I reevaluated my initial research and took the feedback from the focus group into consideration.